alexbrazier/package-bundle/README.md

-  -h, --help                    output usage information -V, --version                 output the version number -d, --dev                     include dev dependencies -o, --optional                include optional dependencies -f, --flat                    save in a flat file structure, instead of individual folders -z, --no-archive              leave dependencies in folder, and don't archive -x, --no-cache                don't use cache file to avoid repeat downloads -O, --out-file <file>         output file name
+  -h, --help                    output usage information -V, --version                 output the version number -d, --no-dev                  ignore dev dependencies in package.json -o, --no-optional             ignore optional dependencies in package.json -D, --dev-recursive           include all dev dependencies recursively -O, --optional-recursive      include all optional dependencies recursively -f, --flat                    save in a flat file structure, instead of individual folders -z, --no-archive              leave dependencies in folder, and don't archive -x, --no-cache                don't use cache file to avoid repeat downloads -F, --out-file <file>         output file name
   -a, --all-versions            download all versions of specified packages -A, --all-versions-recursive  download all versions of specified packages and dependencies -c, --concurrency <n>         number of requests to make at the same time - default=50